magnolia-cms/headless-client-travel-demo/README.md

 Uses the text location of a tour and the Google geocode service to provide a map of the location.

 ## Usage
+Note that this version is compatible with Magnolia version 5.7

 The files in the `travel-spa` directory are the full single-page-app which can be run on any http server.
 By default the client will use the Magnolia publicly hosted demo running at https://demopublic.magnolia-cms.com for its content.